karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

     - Collapse stack config to EventTypeMap + AppConfig (zod-typed),
     - Identify which stack helpers migrate into the library and how builders consume only (FunctionConfig, AppConfig).
   - Prepare a short migration outline and acceptance criteria for the config model changes.
+  - Evaluate consolidating to a single package:
+    - Likely remove the root "workspaces" entry.
+    - Keep services/activecampaign as a plain folder and call Orval from the root (e.g., `cd services/activecampaign && npx orval`), eliminating the need for a child package.json.
+    - Update ESLint parserOptions.project accordingly when removing the child tsconfig.

 ## Completed (recent)

+- Typecheck scope & no-emit
+  - Switched `typecheck` to `tsc -p tsconfig.json --noEmit` so it exercises the whole repo without producing stray JS/map files.

+- Rollup config stabilization
+  - Set `declarationMap: false` in tsconfig.rollup.json to silence outDir requirements from the TS plugin.
+Library bundling remains dts-driven.

 - Rollup tsconfig hard‑pin
   - Both rollup.config.ts and stan.rollup.config.ts now explicitly pass
     'tsconfig.rollup.json' to @rollup/plugin-typescript to avoid inheriting
     the broad tsconfig.json program.
 - stan:build noise reduction
   - Added baseUrl/paths to tsconfig.stan.rollup.json and restricted include set
     to avoid service wrappers; fixed EventTypeMap type predicate to silence TS2677.